-Uranium in your drinking water may be harmful to your health.
+Uranium in drinking water may be harmful to your health.
 The U. S. Environmental Protection Agency (EPA) has determined that safe drinking water should contain less than 30 parts per billion (ppb) uranium.
-If your source of household water is a private well, cistern or spring, you are solely responsible for the quality of your own drinking water Private well owners are encouraged to monitor uranium through water testing.
+If your source of household water is a private well, cistern, or spring, you are responsible for your drinking water quality.
+Private well owners are encouraged to monitor uranium through water testing.

-Uranium is a radioactive element that can be naturally present in some rocks and ground-water.
+Uranium is a radioactive element that can be naturally present in some rocks and groundwater.
 Levels of uranium above 30 ppb have not been found in shallow wells or surface water.
-According to the Agency for Toxic Substances and Dieseas Registry report (1995), drinking from a uranium-contaminated water supply is the most likely route of exposure.
+According to the Agency for Toxic Substances and Disease Registry report (1995), drinking from a uranium-contaminated water supply is the most likely exposure route.
 Skin contact is not considered harmful to health.

-NOTE: Elevated concentrations of uranium in well water often indicate high levels of radon in the home’s air.
-It is recommended that well owners with elevated uranium levels also test their home for radon gas.
-To test air in your home you can obtain a radon test kit from Everclean by contacting us.
+NOTE: Elevated concentrations of uranium in well water often indicate high levels of radon in the air.
+It is recommended that well owners with elevated uranium levels also test their homes for radon gas.
+To test air in your home, you can obtain a radon test kit from Everclean by contacting us.